microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-42-chef-cd.md

 ### Pre-Requisites:

-- Completion of the lab [Setup Environment | Continuous Deployment with Puppet](azurestack-41-chef-setup.html)
+- Completion of the lab [Setup Continuous Deployment with Chef](azurestack-41-chef-setup.html)

 In the previous lab, we setup the environment.
 This involved deploying a Chef Server, syndicating and deploying a Windows Server VM, that will act as our workstation, and finally, we deployed a single Linux node which will eventually host our Parts Unlimited MRP application.